Read our comprehensive guide to COBRA health insurance.

-Your employer should notify you or your dependents of the COBRA option within 30 days of your last day or if you become eligible for Medicare.
+Your employer should notify you or your dependents of how to continue coverage with COBRA within 30 days of your last day at work, or if you become eligible for Medicare.
 Your employer may also tell your spouse about COBRA if you die.

 COBRA insurance cost

 COBRA allows you to keep your employer’s health insurance, but that’s not cheap.
-You have to pay the entire tab for the premiums plus up to 2% administrative costs.
-The employer will no longer help you with your costs.
-It’s all on you.
+You have to pay the entire tab for the premiums, plus up to 2% in administrative costs.
+Your previous employer will no longer help you with your health insurance costs, it’s all on you.

 One cost-effective option is to wait to see if you need coverage under COBRA within the 60-day window.
-That way, you won’t pay premiums and can see whether you need the health coverage.
+That way, you won’t pay premiums and can see whether you need COBRA or if you’re able to get more affordable health insurance coverage.

-However, if you find that you need coverage, you would get retroactive coverage back to the qualifying date.
-One downside to that option though is you’d then have to pay the premiums for the entire period in which you’re eligible, even if you sign up 60 days later.
-In other words, if you sign up on day 59, you still have to pay all the premiums from the 59 days.
+If you find that you need coverage, you would get retroactive coverage back to the qualifying date, but you’ll have to pay the premiums for the entire period that you’re eligible, even if you sign up 60 days later.
+For example, if you sign up on day 59, you still have to pay all the premiums from the 59 days.